fgxaos/mva_binding_site_prediction/README.md

 You can choose which experiment to run with the `cfg.yml` file.

 ### Matlab part
 In the Matlab part, we implemented a C-SVM with the substring kernel.
-In order to run it, you can directly run the file `SVM.m`.
+In order to run it, you can need to:
+- compute the gram matrices of each dataset with `test_kernel_substring.m` (change the dataset to load with the first line): this should give 6 matrices (2 for each dataset, one for training and one for test)
+- run the file `SVM.m`

 As for the other files:
 - `kernel_substring.m`: function to compute the Gram matrix of the substring kernel (of a given input)